SaulTapia/platzivideo/README.md

 # Platzivideo

-A simple practice website for the Frontend Developer course in Platzi, implementing custom styles and bootstrap
+A simple practice website for the Frontend Developer course in Platzi, implementing custom styles.